 13.6 Ashwell has one conservation area, covering much of the central part of the village, and numerous listed buildings.
 The parish church of St Mary is Grade I listed.
 To the north of the village the grounds of Ashwell Bury are designated as a historic park and garden.
 To the south-west of the village lies the Arbury Banks Scheduled Ancient Monument.

-13.7 One housing site is identified in Ashwell for 33 new homes.
-62 71 further homes have been built or granted planning permission since 2011.
+13.7 No sites are allocated for housing in Ashwell.
+117 homes have been built or granted planning permission since 2011.